 Our Corporate Governance Guidelines include a policy for the review and approval of all transactions involving the Company and related parties by the Nominating and Corporate Governance Committee.
 Under the policy, related parties mean our executive officers and Directors and stockholders owning in excess of five percent of our Common Stock, as well as any such person's immediate family members.
-The policy also covers entities that are owned or controlled by persons that are related parties, or an entity in which a related party has a substantial ownership interest or control of such entity.
-The policy covers any transaction that is not available to employees or Directors generally and any transaction exceeding \$120,000 in which the related party has a direct or indirect material interest.
+The policy also covers entities that are owned or controlled by related parties, or entities in which related parties have a substantial ownership interest or control of such entities.
+The policy covers any transaction that is not available to employees or Directors generally and any transaction exceeding \$120,000 in which related parties have a direct or indirect material interest.

-Under the policy, management shall recommend to the Nominating and Corporate Governance Committee any related party transaction to be entered into by the Company, including the proposed aggregate value of such transaction.
-After review, the Committee shall approve or disapprove such transaction and management shall continue to update the Committee as to any material change to that proposed transaction.
-In the event a related party transaction is entered into by management prior to approval by the Committee, such transaction shall be subject to ratification by the Committee.
-If ratification shall not be forthcoming, management shall make all reasonable efforts to cancel or annul such transaction.
+Under the policy, management will recommend to the Nominating and Corporate Governance Committee any related party transaction to be entered into by the Company, including the proposed aggregate value of the transaction.
+After review, the Committee will approve or disapprove the transaction and management will continue to update the Committee as to any material change to that proposed transaction.
+In the event a related party transaction is entered into by management prior to approval by the Committee, the transaction will be subject to ratification by the Committee.
+If ratification is not forthcoming, management will make all reasonable efforts to cancel or annul the transaction.